JHang2020/HiCLR/README.md

 # HiCLR
-Hierarchical Consistent Contrastive Learning for Skeleton-Based Action Recognition with Growing Augmentations
+Hierarchical Consistent Contrastive Learning for Skeleton-Based Action Recognition with Growing Augmentations, AAAI 2023.

 To Do:
 - [ ] Release code